 Raise your hand if you’ve got a dog.
 That’s a lot of hands!
 Cat lovers?
 Not as many, but still a strong show of support for an animal that likely regards you as the pet, if a moderately useful one.
 What do you do if you don’t fancy a dog or a cat, but have an opening in your home and your heart for something both great and small?

 That might still describe a fair number of creatures.
 Only one has this resume: Led Alice into Wonderland and John Updike into Pulitzerland.
 Assisted countless magicians.
 Outsmarted Elmer Fudd time and again.
 Established Glenn Close’s credentials as a villain.
 Got reception for your TV if you lived in the olden days.

 Yes, it’s—drumroll powered by Energizer batteries—the bunny rabbit, so good they named it twice.
-There’s one asleep behind the couch as I type these words.
+There’s one snoozing behind the couch as I type these words.